Management Department Ph.D. Program Coordinator

 Description

 The Management Ph.D.
 Program has two broad areas of focus, organizational behavior and strategic management, and one specific area of specialization that bridges these two areas of focus, entrepreneurship, in which the Management Department has built a core competency and international research reputation.
 Research on organizational behavior examines issues pertaining to the attraction, retention, management, and performance of people in organizations that arise at the individual, interpersonal, group, and organizational levels.
 Research on strategic management examines issues pertaining to the establishment and implementation of a strategic direction for the organization that is compatible with its external environment.
+(Please note: the management department is not accepting Strategy applications for Fall 2025 admission).
 Research on entrepreneurship examines issues pertaining to the creation of new firms that provide new products and services for the market; entrepreneurship is at the heart of sustainable regional and national growth as well as organizational performance.

 The Management faculty have a wide range of research interests, including entrepreneurship, innovation, interorganizational partnerships and networks, multinational corporations, family firms, small and mid-size firms, venture capitalists, corporate governance, corporate diversification, mergers and acquisitions, top management teams, team processes and effectiveness in general, leadership, creativity, mentoring, learning processes, gender and diversity in the workplace, work and family, telecommuting and virtual work, managerial ethics, cross-cultural behavior, employee attachment to organizations, and training effectiveness.